Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 	jb .LBB23_19
 ```

-Look all of those `zmm` register, sexy right ?
+Look at all those `zmm` registers, sexy right?
 Let's run this through uiCA (for Tiger Lake) and see how fast we can theoretically go.

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/uica-first-phase.png)

-**Note:** I know uiCA and tools similar to it like llvm-mca are just a simulation of best case scenario, in the real world this number is way higher, but it's good enough for us to analyze the behaviour of code.
+**Note:** I know uiCA and tools similar to it like llvm-mca are just a simulation of the best-case scenario.
+In the real world, this number is way higher, but it's good enough for us to analyze the behavior of the code.

-`24 cycles / 8 elements` (`3 cycles / element`) it's pretty decent IMHO and that's for Tiger Lake on Zen 5 this value is probably lower.
+`24 cycles / 8 elements` (`3 cycles / element`) is pretty decent IMHO, and that's for Tiger Lake.
+On Zen 5, this value is probably lower.

-Just for fun let's do some napking math and figure it out an approximation for it on my 9700x system.
+Just for fun, let's do some napkin math and figure out an approximation for it on my 9700x system.
 The values were taken from one of the queries that have two tokens after merging.

-**Note:** As I said in the disclaimer the time taken is pretty damn consistent between runs.
+**Note:** As I said in the disclaimer, the time taken is pretty damn consistent between runs.

 ```
 lhs len: 551280